pagkly/Zed/Investopedia3/How Takeovers Work.md

 Some companies may opt for a strategic takeover.
 This allows the acquirer to enter a new market without taking on any extra time, money, or risk.
 The acquirer may also be able to eliminate competition by going through a strategic takeover.

-There can also be [activist takeovers](https://www.wsj.com/articles/elliott-looks-beyond-activism-to-full-blown-takeovers-11548870326).
+There can also be [[activist takeovers]](https://www.wsj.com/articles/elliott-looks-beyond-activism-to-full-blown-takeovers-11548870326).
 With these takeovers, a shareholder seeks controlling interest ownership to initiate change or acquire controlling voting rights.

 Companies that make attractive takeover targets include: